 Mei Lin Kwan-Gett is a partner in the Litigation Department of Willkie Farr & Gallagher LLP in New York and is co-head of the firm's White Collar Criminal Defense Practice Group.
 Ms. Kwan-Gett specializes in white collar criminal defense, regulatory enforcement matters, internal investigations, and complex commercial litigation.

-Ms. Kwan-Gett serves on the Board of Directors of the City Bar Justice Center and was a Vice President of the Association of the Bar of the City of New York.
-Additionally, she is a member of the Practising Law Institute's Board of Trustees, the New York Council of Defense Lawyers, the Asian American Bar Association of New York, and the American Bar Association.
+Ms. Kwan-Gett is the Chair of the Board of Directors of the City Bar Justice Center and was a Vice President of the Association of the Bar of the City of New York.
+Additionally, she is a member of the Practising Law Institute’s Board of Trustees, the New York Council of Defense Lawyers, the Asian American Bar Association of New York, and the American Bar Association.
 She is also a member of the Committee on White Collar Litigation of the New York State Bar Association, a member of the White Collar Crime Committee of the New York City Bar, and a Fellow of the American Bar Foundation.

 Prior to joining Willkie, Ms. Kwan-Gett was a Deputy Chief in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where she oversaw the Securities and Commodities Fraud, Major Crimes, and Public Corruption Units.
 Among Ms. Kwan-Gett’s trial victories were the convictions of Gregory Earls, the CEO of U.S. Technologies; Mitchell Brater and Michael Rosoff, the COO and General Counsel of Towers Financial Corporation; and Jerry Weissman, the CFO of Empire Blue Cross and Blue Shield.
 She also received the Director’s Award for Superior Performance as an Assistant U.S. Attorney.